 7. Create a Strong Mental Foundation

-From the psychological standpoint, transitioning to retirement is one of life’s toughest challenges.
+From a psychological standpoint, transitioning to retirement is one of life’s toughest challenges.
 You can ease the strain with these tools.

 - Have a solid social network.
 This was talked about in number four, but don’t forget to include family in that network.